AlanCoding/mystery-word/README.md

 After you win or lose you can choose to play again by typing "y" or leave the program by typing "n".
 But if you need to exit at some other time, hit ctl+c.

+###Hard Mode

+The "Satanic" mode adheres to a method which doesn't hold a specific word in memory as guesses are made.
+Instead, the working dictionary is narrowed down in a way such that every letter reveal is truthful, but the work selection is adjusted on the fly so that it makes it extra difficult for the user.